Obi-Wan Kenobi (miniseries)

-Obi-Wan Kenobi is an American space opera television miniseries produced by Lucasfilm for the streaming service Disney+.
+Obi-Wan Kenobi, also known as Star Wars: Obi-Wan Kenobi, is an American space opera television miniseries produced by Lucasfilm for the streaming service Disney+.
 It is part of the Star Wars franchise.
 Set ten years after the Jedi Order was purged during the events of the film Star Wars: Episode III – Revenge of the Sith (2005), the series follows surviving Jedi Master Obi-Wan Kenobi who emerges from hiding to rescue the kidnapped Princess Leia from the Galactic Empire's Inquisitors.
-This brings Kenobi into conflict with his former apprentice, Darth Vader.
+This brings Kenobi into conflict with his former apprentice Anakin Skywalker, now a Sith known as Darth Vader.

 Ewan McGregor stars as the title character, reprising his role from the Star Wars prequel trilogy.
 Co-stars such as Joel Edgerton, Bonnie Piesse, Jimmy Smits, Hayden Christensen (Vader), and Ian McDiarmid also reprise their prequel trilogy roles, while Vivien Lyra Blair debuts as a young Leia Organa.
 The project originated as a spin-off film written by Hossein Amini and directed by Stephen Daldry, but it was reworked as a limited series following the commercial failure of the film Solo: A Star Wars Story (2018).
 McGregor was confirmed to be starring in the series in August 2019, and Deborah Chow was hired to direct all of the episodes a month later.
 Production was scheduled to begin in July 2020, but the series was put on hold in January 2020 because Lucasfilm was unsatisfied with the scripts.
 Joby Harold was hired to rewrite the series and serve as showrunner in April 2020, executive producing with Chow, McGregor, Kathleen Kennedy, and Michelle Rejwan.
 Additional casting took place in March 2021.
 Filming began by that May in Los Angeles, using StageCraft video wall technology, and wrapped by that September.
 Natalie Holt composed the original score, while Star Wars film composer John Williams wrote a new main theme for Kenobi that William Ross adapted for several scenes.

 Obi-Wan Kenobi premiered on May 27, 2022, with its first two episodes.
 The other four episodes were released weekly through June 22.
 The series received generally positive reviews from critics, with praise directed towards McGregor's performance, the action sequences, John Williams's new main theme, the character-driven narrative, and the series' emotional weight, although the writing received some criticism.
 It also received multiple accolades, including winning Best Limited Event Series for Streaming and Best Guest Starring Role on Television (for Christensen) at the 47th Saturn Awards, as well as a nomination for Outstanding Limited or Anthology Series at the 75th Primetime Emmy Awards.